 Instead, I took a moment, cleaned off the counter, and then sat down at my new clean work environment to think about how I’d like to start treating myself better.
 I’m just a little tired of living with a nagging, shrew who criticizes my every move.

-I found this article in the New York Times to be very helpful in understanding just what my issue is – I lack self-compassion – and why I have it – I worry without harsh self-talk I’ll fall into what I perceive to be my naturally lazy and self-indulgent ways.
+I found this article in the New York Times to be very helpful in understanding just what my issue is.
+I lack self-compassion.
+It also helped clarify why I have resist treating myself as nicely as I would treat anyone else; I worry without harsh self-talk, I’ll fall into what I perceive to be my naturally lazy and self-indulgent ways.

 That’s not true, of course.
 Most people do much better work for a supportive boss than a harsh taskmaster.
 I know from my own life that exercising is a breeze when I’m feeling happy and confident and a joyless slog when I’m working out because I feel like a “fat, lazy pig.”

 Self-compassion is not the same as self-esteem, by the way.
 Self-esteem is based on your own judgment of yourself and, as such, can be too tied to accomplishments.
 If you feel like you’re on the right track, your self-esteem goes up, and if you feel like you’re not accomplishing what you should be, your self-esteem goes down.
 That can keep you on a perpetual high/low roller-coaster.

 Self-compassion, on the other hand, is being a friend to yourself no matter what.
 It’s the loving voice that says, “I know you don’t feel like exercising right now, but you’ll feel so much better if you do even a little bit.”
 It’s the soothing words to let you know that trying something that didn’t work out isn’t really a failure, but merely another step closer to your ultimate goal.
 Self-compassion reminds you that everyone struggles; that struggle is just part of being a human.